-Overall, the salary reductions due to COVID-19 at E&P companies have been smaller than those in other industries, although the percentage of E&P companies making a reduction has been slightly higher.
-A possible reason for the smaller reductions is that some companies had already taken reductions in 2019 since the E&P sector was struggling prior to the COVID-19 pandemic.
-E&P companies also had more diminished stock prices going into 2020, which negatively impacted equity award values; therefore, salary reductions would present a greater executive retention risk since other elements of compensation had already been negatively impacted.
+Overall, the salary reductions due to COVID-19 imposed at OFS companies have been smaller than those in other industries, although the percentage of OFS companies making a reduction has been slightly higher.
+A possible reason for the smaller reductions is that some companies had already taken reductions in 2019 since the OFS sector was struggling prior to the COVID-19 pandemic.
+OFS companies also had more diminished stock prices going into 2020, which negatively impacted equity award values; therefore, salary reductions would present a greater executive retention risk since other elements of compensation had already been negatively impacted.

-As a result of plummeting oil prices caused by the COVID-19 pandemic and the Russia-Saudi Arabia oil price war, many E&P companies have announced changes to their 2020 executive compensation programs.
+As a result of plummeting oil prices caused by the COVID-19 pandemic and the Russia-Saudi Arabia oil price war, many oilfield service companies have announced changes to their 2020 executive compensation programs.
 A&M has monitored compensation changes announced throughout all industries to ensure clients are staying up-to-date in an ever-evolving market.
-In the E&P sector, numerous companies have announced reductions in executive compensation through the first two quarters of 2020.
-Among companies analyzed in the study, 30 of the 68 have announced executive compensation reductions.
+In the OFS sector, numerous companies have announced reductions in executive compensation through the first two quarters of 2020.
+Among companies analyzed in this study, 36 of the 52 have announced compensation reductions.

 Announced reductions have varied in amounts and elements of compensation addressed.
-The chart below shows announced reductions for the companies evaluated in this study through the first two quarters of 2020.
+The chart below shows announced reductions for the companies evaluated in this study through the first two quarters of 2020.1

-In terms of announced base salary reductions, companies either chose an equal reduction across the board for all executives (39 percent of companies) or a greater percent reduction for the CEO (61 percent of companies).
+In terms of announced base salary reductions, companies either chose an equal reduction across the board for all executives (62 percent of companies) or a greater percent reduction for the CEO (38 percent of companies).

-The chart below details the magnitude of announced base salary reductions, by CEO and CFO, for the companies analyzed in the study.
+The chart below details the magnitude of announced base salary reductions, by CEO and CFO, for the companies analyzed in this study.